Question: What do these claims have in common?

-Yet they often find their way into capital equipment marketing messages.
-When they do, it’s a sign that you really don’t know who the customer is, what value you bring, and what your advantages are.
+Yet, they often find their way into capital equipment marketing messages.
+When they do, it’s a sign that you don’t know who the customer is, what value you bring, and what your advantages are.

 Marketing managers seem to have no trouble generating reams of slideware jammed with features and data for their product.
-Yet they often struggle when it comes to drafting a few dozen words to capture the essence of why customers should buy it.
+Yet, they often struggle to draft a few dozen words to capture the essence of why customers should buy it.
 Attempts at the elevator pitch or positioning statement too often result in nothing more than empty platitudes.

 “My product is too complex to capture its advantages in a few short sentences” is a common retort.
 It’s true; creating a precise and concise positioning statement is difficult, especially for complex equipment.
 But it can be done.

 A positioning statement is your most precise and concise description of how you provide unique value to your customers.

 Before: Empty Platitudes

 Imagine you stumbled across this attempt at a positioning statement for Mr. Melty. ( a fictional multicrystalline silicon ingot growth furnace sold to silicon-wafer manufacturers who then sell these wafers to photovoltaic (PV) solar-cell makers.)